uoregon-libraries/digital-exhibits-spotlight/README.md

 Key services:

-- `proxy` is an nginx proxy that caches some static content for faster delivery.
+- `proxy` is a Caddy proxy that caches some static content for faster delivery.
 - `web` is the actual Rails app being served up by Puma.
 - `sidekiq` runs all background jobs.